mattcone/markdown-guide/about.md

 ### Reporting Issues

 Find a typo or inaccurate statement?
 Please [create an issue](https://github.com/mattcone/markdown-guide/issues) in our GitHub project.
-Thank you!

 ### Acknowledgements